 Omori from Omocat has finally released after it’s successful Kickstarter over 5 years ago.
 I’ve decided to make a guide as I’m playing (I’ve been livestreaming it) to help others find all the secrets and surprisingly many hidden achievements in this great psychedelic horror/emotional RPG!

-This guide is a work in progress at the moment so as always feel free to post questions or missing information in the comments (I read every one, just like I do on my YouTube)!
+I’m a bit behind on updating but post in the comments (I read every one, just like I do on my YouTube) and I’ll answer questions and add info people need ASAP!
 Please come talk about Omori in our Discord server (be respectful about spoilers!).

 Spoilers are minimal but hey, it’s a guide.
 This mostly explains what is where and where to find things.
 I’ve intentionally avoided all story details possible.

 Everything is going to be okay.